gammaled/guled-investment-group/README.md

 **Colours**

-I used the [Coolors](https://coolors.co/0a0a0a-575a5e-c40b08-246b94-f4f7f5) colour generator to find the colour scheme below that suits best for this project.
+I used the [Coolors](https://coolors.co/0a0a0a-575a5e-c40b08-246b94-f4f7f5) colour generator to find the colour scheme below that suited best for the project.